AmosNimos/flag/README.md

 🏴‍☠️ License
 -------
-Flag is licensed under the GNU LESSER GENERAL PUBLIC LICENSE.
+Flag is licensed under GNU LGPL.
 See the LICENSE file for details.

 🏴‍☠️ Author
 -------